Walthzer/WalthexSpells/src/Modules/README.txt

-Ensure that the namespace of your modules is a subject of your namespace in Plugin.cs! e.g: namespace ModTemplate (in Plugin.cs)
+Ensure that the namespace of your modules is a subject of your namespace in Plugin.cs! e.g: namespace WalthexSpells (in Plugin.cs)

 so:
-namespace ModTemplate.Modules (in Modules/*.cs) begins with ModTemplate aswell.
+namespace WalthexSpells.Modules (in Modules/*.cs) begins with WalthexSpells aswell.